 As a double board-certified facial plastic surgeon, I often hear concerns about sagging skin and the loss of volume in the face and neck.
 Patients who have researched facelift surgery online may be confused because multiple options exist.
 Knowing the approach that’s right for you isn’t easy.
 In this post, I will focus on describing the differences between a full facelift and a mini facelift and why you may benefit from one or the other.

-What Is Considered a Full Facelift?
+What Is a Full Facelift?

-- A full facelift addresses the lower two-thirds of the face by elevating the tissue and muscle underlying the skin.
+A full facelift, also called a rhytidectomy, is a surgical procedure that addresses signs of aging in the lower two-thirds of the face by elevating the tissue and muscle underlying the skin.
+Some of the features involved in a full or traditional facelift include:

 - The procedure removes excess skin from the lower face and neck, restoring definition to the jawline and correcting the loss of facial volume.